 This battery is an exact fit and meets the OEM specifications and requirements.

-The Optima battery has a slightly different size than the OEM battery.
+The Optima battery is a slightly different size than the OEM battery.
 It still meets the CCA/CA and RC specifications.
 Highly rated.

 What battery size is used on Hyundai Elantra?